6 killed, 13 feared dead in separate incidents of flash flood, landslide in HP | Science-Environment

 6 killed, 13 feared dead in separate incidents of flash flood, landslide in HP

-Six people were killed and 13 others were feared dead in separate incidents of flash flood and landslide triggered by heavy rains in Himachal Pradesh, officials said on Saturday.
+Six people were killed and 13 others were feared dead in separate incidents of flash floods and landslides triggered by heavy rains in Himachal Pradesh, officials said on Saturday.
 In Mandi, a girl was killed and 13 others were feared dead in a landslide and flash flood triggered by heavy rains, officials said.

 - Country: